-- 3.6.4 There is no limit to the number of restarts within a round. - 3.6.5 After the three failed attempts to reach a checkpoint, a robot is allowed to proceed to the next checkpoint. - 3.6.6 The team captain may choose to make further attempts at the course to earn the additional points available for navigating obstacles, gaps in the line, dead ends, intersections and speed bumps that have not already been earned before reaching the checkpoint. - 3.6.7 If a lack of progress occurs in the evacuation zone, all victims will remain in their current position.
-All rescued victims, non-rescued victims in the evacuation zone, and victims that escaped the evacuation zone will be left where they are.
-Victims that are held by the robot will be released and dropped into the evacuation zone by the referee.
+- 3.6.4 There is no limit to the number of restarts within a round. - 3.6.5 After the three failed attempts to reach a checkpoint, a robot is allowed to proceed to the next checkpoint. - 3.6.6 The team captain may choose to make further attempts at the course to earn the additional points available for navigating obstacles, gaps in the line, dead ends, intersections and speed bumps that have not already been earned before reaching the checkpoint. - 3.6.7 If a lack of progress occurs in the evacuation zone, all victims (including ones that have rolled) will remain in their current position.
+Victims that are held by the robot will be placed roughly on the location of the robot when the lack of progress occurred.
+If a lack of progress occurs as the robot exits the evacuation room whilst carrying victims, the victims will be randomly placed in the evacuation zone.